 The telescope itself sits on a solid concrete pillar, which travels all the way through all floors of Barnes Science center and is embedded in the bedrock.
 This keeps the telescope from jittering from the movement of the building while observations are being conducted.
-Instructions for how to operate the telescope can be found on the left menu.

 This is the Department of Physics

 Browse all Departments & Programs

 - Southwest Studies